-Now that you have both paths available, go back to your first question and add Logic Jumps to it, like so:
+7. Now that you have both paths available, go back to your first question and add Branching and calculations to it, like so:

 This way, people who don’t want to donate will go straight to the end of the form, while those who are in will go through the follow-up questions.

-Add another Yes/No question and set it to Required.
+8. Add another Yes/No question and set it as Required.
 Here you can ask people to confirm how much they want to donate to avoid any misunderstandings.
 Leave the amount part empty for now—we’ll get back to that later.

 Note!
 Make sure that your Typeform account is connected to your Stripe account to handle payments.
 To link your accounts, click Connect to Stripe and follow the instructions.